Acoustic Navigation

 The accuracy and precision of USBL systems can be improved in several ways.
 For example, increasing the number of hydrophone elements in the transducer will provide more data that makes directional calculations more precise.
 Also, varied geometry between the hydrophones, particularly in a three-dimensional sense, will typically improve the USBL’s ability to resolve the source of the acoustic signal.

-Another method to improve precision is to utilise a wideband, or encoded acoustic signal, rather than a simple waveform.
+Another method to improve precision is to utilize a wideband, or encoded acoustic signal, rather than a simple waveform.
 Using a complex acoustic signal allows the USBL to better apply phase-differencing as the acoustic wavefront moves over the hydrophones.
 Phase-differencing improves the USBL’s ability to accurately resolve the difference in arrival times of the waveform, which improves the precision of the calculations.

 It could be said that the larger the baseline distances and the greater the number of hydrophones, the easier it is to resolve the source of an acoustic signal.
 However, this typically increases the physical size of the USBL, which in most cases is very undesirable as it can increase the complexity of deployment and cost.
-To miniaturise a USBL device represents several engineering challenges, which is to not only decrease baseline distance without affecting hydrophone performance but to improve signal processing to maintain accuracy from a smaller baseline.
+To miniaturize a USBL device represents several engineering challenges, which is to not only decrease baseline distance without affecting hydrophone performance but to improve signal processing to maintain accuracy from a smaller baseline.
 The Subsonus USBL is an example of meeting these challenges, where the unit is so compact that it can be used in a unique dual USBL configuration (USBL-Squared).
 This configuration uses a USBL on the surface vessel and tracked asset to improve accuracy by resolving acoustic signals at both ends.

 Get In Touch